Personal care with ME/CFS

 Getting dressed

-• Sequence low-effort items first.
-Start with whatever requires least effort — usually upper body — and work down.
-Save socks and shoes for last, as bending down is one of the more demanding movements.
+• Focus on low-effort items first.
+Begin with whatever costs you the least effort.
+This is usually the upper body, loose tops for example.
+Save socks and shoes for last if you can, as bending down is one of the more demanding movements of getting dressed.

-• Choose clothing that cooperates.
-Loose layers, elastic waistbands, and slip-on shoes reduce the number of movements and the fine motor effort involved.
-Zips and buttons have a real cost on difficult days.
+• Choose the right clothing.
+Loose clothes, elastic waistbands, slip-on shoes can all help reduce the number of movements needed.
+Buttons, zips and shoelaces can all be costly on difficult days.

 For a full guide, see Getting dressed with ME/CFS.